LLC Frequently Asked Questions

 After forming the LLC, the business should register for federal and state tax IDs, hold an organizational meeting and adopt an Operating Agreement, issue membership certificates (if applicable), otherwise establish records, register for business licenses and permits, and set up a foundation to ensure compliance with ongoing statutory requirements.

 An attorney is not required to form an LLC.
-In most states any natural person age 18 years
+In most states any natural person age 18 years or older may file the Articles of Formation to create an LLC.
+You have several options:

 - Learn how to do it yourself